-There are many different factors that are involved in essential oil pricing.
-Some plants are more difficult/expensive to cultivate, harvest, extract etc. than others which drives the price of the oil up.
+Many different factors are involved in essential oil pricing.
+Some plants are more difficult/expensive to cultivate, harvest, extract, etc. than others which drives the price of the oil up.

 It is absolutely impossible for many of the oils on Amazon, for example, to be sold as cheap as they are and for the company to be making a profit if they are in fact pure essential oils.

-So compare prices between reputable essential oil brands.
+So, compare prices between reputable essential oil brands.
 You’ll notice a 15ml bottle of lavender is usually around $13-$14.
-If you see a 15ml bottle of lavender for $5 it’s more than likely too good to be true.
+If you see a 15ml bottle of lavender for $5, it’s likely too good to be true.

 This one is a little harder to implement unless you already have some experience with essential oils.

-There is a super simple test you can perform to see if an essential oil is fake or not.
+You can perform a super simple test to see if an essential oil is fake.
 Take a blank white sheet of paper and pour one drop of oil on it.

 If your essential oil fails any of the above tests, I would honestly just throw them out.
 Not only are fake essential oils useless but they can also be harmful to your health.

-If an essential oil isn’t properly bottled, properly labeled, priced accurately and fairly, than I would absolutely avoid it.
+If an essential oil isn’t properly bottled, properly labeled, and priced accurately and fairly, then I would absolutely avoid it.

-There are way too many amazing essential oil brands that you can be using instead, rather than taking your chances with brands that can’t even bottle there oils properly.
+There are way too many amazing essential oil brands that you can be using instead, rather than taking your chances with brands that can’t even bottle their oils properly.

-If it smells pure and it passes the paper test than more than likely it is a pure, high-quality essential oil.
+If it smells pure and passes the paper test, then more than likely it is a pure, high-quality essential oil.

-Many times people will buy these fake, synthetic brands on Amazon or at Walmart – the oils won’t work (because they’re fake) and they end up giving up on essential oils all together.
+Many times people will buy these fake, synthetic brands on Amazon or at Walmart – the oils won’t work (because they’re fake), and they end up giving up on essential oils altogether.

 And that makes me really sad because essential oils are amazing.
-They do work and they can really improve your health and the health of your family.
+They do work, and they can improve your health and your family’s health.

 So I can’t stress enough the importance of making sure the oils you buy and use are of the highest quality!

-After doing a quick search on Amazon, I was easily able to spot several fake essential oil brands.
+After doing a quick search on Amazon, I was quickly able to spot several fake essential oil brands.

-Sun Essential Oils – This brand is selling a 4 ounce bottle (118ml!!) of frankincense for less than $7.
+Sun Essential Oils – This brand sells a 4-ounce bottle (118ml!!) of frankincense for less than $7.
 The price is a very obvious red flag.
-But the bottle is also plastic and it has terrible labeling.
+But the bottle is also plastic, and it has terrible labeling.

-Artizen Essential Oils – This brand is selling a 1oz bottle of frankincense for less than $9.
+Artizen Essential Oils – This brand sells a 1oz bottle of frankincense for less than $9.
 Also, the bottle is clear.
-Both very obvious red flags.
+Both are very obvious red flags.

 Unfortunately, the results were not good.

-The good news is there are actually many great essential oil brands that sell high quality essential oils.
-But it’s hard to say which brand of essential oils are the purest.
+The good news is there are actually many great essential oil brands that sell high-quality essential oils.
+But it’s hard to say which brand of essential oils is the purest.

 I don’t think there is one essential oil brand that is purer than all the others.

-GC/MS (gas chromatography with mass spectrometry ) testing is a common test used to identify natural product adulteration.
+GC/MS (gas chromatography with mass spectrometry ) testing is a standard test used to identify natural product adulteration.
 You can click here to learn more about it.